apache/incubator-hugegraph-doc/config/config-option.md

 cassandra.password             |                | The password corresponding to cassandra.username.
 cassandra.compression_type     | none           | The compression algorithm of cassandra transport: none/snappy/lz4.
 cassandra.jmx_port=7199        | 7199           | The port of JMX API service for cassandra.
-cassandra.aggregation_timeout  | 43200          | The timeout in seconds of waiting for aggregation.

 ### ScyllaDB 后端配置项